 Originally from Mexico, tuberose was first brought into Europe in the 16th century by a French missionary, and it began to be grown in Grasse in the 17th century.
 Today it is mainly grown in India, Egypt, Morocco, and Comoros because it needs heat and humidity.
 The fragrant power of the tuberose and its carnal facet is linked to many legends and anecdotes that reveal its mystical and bewitching side.
 It is said, for example, that in Italy, during the Renaissance, young girls were forbidden to walk in the tuberose fields lest the erotic perfume of the flowers should turn their heads and lead them astray.

-Inspiration: piece "The Persistence of Memory" (1949), a version of the eponymous jewellery inspired by Salvador Dali's painting, is made of gold, encrusted with diamonds and decorated with drops of black enamel.
+The Persistence of Memory piece, created in 1949 as a rendition of the eponymous jewellery inspired by Salvador Dali's painting, is meticulously crafted from gold.
+It's adorned with diamonds and gracefully adorned with exquisite drops of black enamel.

 Adding product to your cart